 Address: 16 Chatham Street, Dublin

 €€ | Neapolitan Pizza | Casual | Outdoor Seating | The Liberties

-All the classics here.
+All the classics are here.
 Marinara.
 Margherita.
-Then some superb house specials like the “Locard” pizza with goat’s cheese, butternut squash, rocket and Irish honey.
-The pizzas are wood fired and thin crusted, and of course, nothing better than sipping on a craft beer by candlelight, while soaking those crusts up.
+Then some superb house specials like the “Locard” pizza with goat’s cheese, butternut squash, rocket, and Irish honey.
+The pizzas are wood-fired and thin-crusted, and of course, nothing better than sipping on a craft beer by candlelight, while soaking those crusts up.